obazl/dev_ocaml/src/ug/configrules_ug.md

 Case-by-case overrides
 ----------------------

-These configurable default flags and options have global effect; each instance of each `ocaml_*` rule will be controlled by these flags/options.
+These configuration rules - flags and options - have global effect; each instance of each `ocaml_*` rule will be controlled by these flags/options.
 But they can be overridden on a case-by-case basis by passing the relevant argument to the `opts` attribute.